eddieibarra4242/Abstract/README.md

 # Abstract
-An all-purpose Game Engine written in C/C++
+A 3D Game Engine written in C/C++

+Windows is the only platform supported for the moment, that'll change soon